sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | defa1da | Duplicate customer_id from `c.*, cm.*` | Expanded cm.* to explicit column list |
 | 7ca282e | Another duplicate customer_id | Renamed CTE column to `cust_id` |

-**User frustration quotes (File 6):**
-- "WOW!
-Are you a worthless piece of shit also?"
-- "SQL compilation error: duplicate column name 'CUSTOMER_ID'"
-- "You truly are a flaming pile of shit!
-But, it finally ran all the way through...."

 ---

 #### **File 7: `07_create_semantic_views.sql` (4+ fix commits in this session)**